 On Youtube, Rubius has an even larger following at 37.5M subscribers, on his channel elrubiusOMG.

-Gaules, also known as Alexndre ‘Gaules’ Borba is a streamer based in Brazil, with a rapidly growing audience.
-In November 2020 he was the most watched streamer of the month, with 16.2 million hours watched.
-He also holds the top spot for most watched Portuguese channel on Twitch.
+Gaules, also known as Alexandre ‘Gaules’ Borba is a streamer based in Brazil, with a rapidly growing audience.
+In November 2020 he was the most-watched streamer of the month, with 16.2 million hours watched.
+He also holds the top spot among the most-watched Portuguese channel on Twitch.
 Recently he’s been often streaming Among Us.
-He’s top ranked by Upfluence too, with a A+ for Twitch views compared to other similar influencer profiles.
+He’s top-ranked by Upfluence too, with an A+ for Twitch views compared to other similar influencer profiles.

 - Estimated Net Worth: $3 million